Does Showering Count as Ghusl? Yes, If You Do This

 Use Our Checklist

-Our Interactive Ghusl Checklist can be used in the bathroom while you shower to ensure you don’t forget any step.
+Our step-by-step ghusl checklist can be used in the bathroom while you shower to ensure you don’t forget any step.

 Summary